Special Notes regarding the Meeting Minutes

 Financial Reports:

-· Financial Secretary Report: Financial Secretary Cary Newman gave Treasurer and Financial Secretary report.
+· Financial Secretary Report: Financial Secretary Cary Newman gave Financial Secretary report.

-Chaplain Report: Lecturer Miguel Saldana read the Chaplain’s Supreme Challenge to the Council.
+Chaplain Report: Fr.
+Cesar read the Chaplain’s Supreme Challenge to the Council.

 Membership Report: Membership Director Ray Repage.
 Report given by GK.